 2017 Tanabe Prize in Acid–Base Catalysis

 The 2017 Tanabe Prize for Acid–Base Catalysis will be awarded to Bert Weckhuysen, who receives the prize in recognition of his substantial contributions to the field of acid–base catalysis.
-The award ceremony will take place at the 8th International Symposium on Acid–Base Catalysis in Rio de Janeiro, Brazil May 7-10, 2017.
+The award ceremony will take place at the 8th International Symposium on Acid–Base Catalysis in no deposit slots uk, Brazil May 7-10, 2017.

 At the ABC-8 in Rio, he will deliver a plenary lecture entitled “Nanoscale Chemical Imaging of Brønsted Acid Sites in Zeolites: Strength, Accessibility and Reactivity”